 Wearing makeup every day might give you a boost of confidence, but do you know what it does to your body?
-Foundation and highlighter are just a few examples that seep into your skin and affect your health before they reach the environment too.
+Makeup can seep into your skin and affect your health, as well as harm the environment.
 This guide explains the concept of clean beauty and why it’s so important for everyone to learn about.

 Take a deep dive into the beauty world and learn more about your preferred products.
 It might lead to a healthy change in your routine or affect how you make purchasing decisions when you’re back at the store.

 What Is Clean Beauty?

 When people define clean beauty, their answers have nothing to do with germ-free eyeshadow or sanitizing lipstick.
 Clean beauty is all about the ingredients that go into everything in your makeup bag and even other places like your shower or nightstand.

 The beauty industry produces things like lotions, shampoos and perfumes along with makeup essentials.
 Traditional ingredients and chemicals play a significant role in making products affordable and profitable, but they aren’t always good for consumers or the environment.
 Clean beauty creates the same results from all-natural ingredients and organic alternatives.

 What Ingredients Aren’t Clean?

 It’s impossible to pick out clean beauty products without learning about the traditional elements that inspired the new trend.
 Check out a few of the most common beauty ingredients that clean routines avoid.

 Your lilac conditioner or jasmine perfume could contain cancer-causing carcinogen additives because of the artificial fragrances.
 Using them for years allows your body to absorb high amounts of the carcinogens and potentially increases your risk of developing cancer.